 Here are our top 10 reasons to take a mini-cruise.

-Even if you're not completely new to cruising, a mini-cruise offers the chance to test a new ship, cruise line or destination before you make the switch.
-Experiences can vary wildly between the different cruise lines -- from hip Celebrity Cruises, to more formal cruising on Cunard, older lines such as Saga, Fred.
-Olsen Cruise Lines and CMV to family-friendly lines such as P&O Cruises, Thomson Cruises, Royal Caribbean and Norwegian Cruise Line -- so loving one doesn't necessarily mean you'll love another.
+Even if you're not completely new to cruising, a mini cruise offers the chance to test a new ship, cruise line or destination before you make the switch.
+Experiences can vary wildly between the different cruise lines -- from stylish Celebrity Cruises to more formal cruising on Cunard, Saga and Fred.
+Olsen Cruise Lines and family-friendly lines such as P&O Cruises and Royal Caribbean -- so loving one doesn't necessarily mean you'll love another.
 Booking a few nights onboard is a brilliant way to test the waters.

 Forget camping or holiday parks.
-If you're looking for a budget holiday that still offers a little luxury (and a proper bed) a mini-cruise is the perfect purse-friendly option.
-For example, you could sail away on Cunard's Queen Mary 2, Queen Victoria or Queen Elizabeth to a number of nearby destinations including Bruges, Hamburg, Amsterdam and Guernsey, from under £200.
-You'll feel like royalty as you enjoy luxurious amenities including 24-hour room service, traditional afternoon tea, nightly turndown and the renowned White Star Service -- which sets out to go above and beyond passengers' expectations -- without having to pay a king's ransom for the privilege.
+If you're looking for a budget holiday that still offers a little luxury (and a proper bed) a mini cruise is the perfect purse-friendly option.
+For example, you could sail away on Cunard's Queen Mary 2, Queen Victoria or Queen Elizabeth to a number of nearby destinations including Bruges, Hamburg, Amsterdam and Guernsey, for as little as £199 per person for two nights (based on an inside cabin).
+You'll feel like royalty as you enjoy luxurious amenities including 24-hour room service, traditional afternoon tea and nightly turndown and the renowned White Star Service -- which sets out to go above and beyond passengers' expectations -- without having to pay a king's ransom for the privilege.

 If it's time rather than money you're short of, a mini-cruise is the ideal choice for a quick holiday fix.
-Even a two-night cruise can take you to another country, making it easy to squeeze an adventure into a weekend -- and fantastic cruise ship facilities make getting there all part of the holiday.
-On P&O Cruises Ventura, for example, you can dine in a Michelin-starred restaurant, hit the casino, enjoy a swim, relax in the spa and even learn circus skills at Cirque Ventura.
-Learning to juggle while cruising to Ireland, Belgium or France will definitely be a talking point when your colleagues ask what you've been up to at the weekend.
+Even a three-night cruise can take you to another country, making it easy to squeeze an adventure into a weekend -- and fantastic cruise ship facilities make getting there all part of the holiday.
+On P&O Cruises Ventura dine at multiple restaurants and take in extravagant shows, enjoy a swim, relax in the spa and even learn circus skills at Cirque Ventura while sailing to Guernsey, Bruges and Amsterdam.

 If experiencing four or five-star luxury is your kind of holiday, it's possible to taste the high life without breaking the bank when you scale down your cruise holiday duration.
-You can sail between Nice, Portofino and St Tropez on the beautiful Azamara Quest, for example, enjoying three nights of all inclusive luxury (from £899), or spend five nights on a Star Clippers masted tall ship cruising on your choice of a Spain, Portugal and Morocco or Italy, Malta and Greece itinerary (from £1,399), making you the envy of your friends while still keeping the bank manager happy.
+You can sail between Copenhagen, Denmark, and Oslo, Norway or round-trip from Barcelona on the beautiful Azamara Pursuit on a five-night luxury mini-cruise.
+Or spend five nights on a Star Clippers masted tall ship cruising from Rome to Cannes on a five-night short cruise or, a three-night sailing round trip from Venice visiting Croatia and Slovenia on a three-night mini-cruise from £750 per person.

-When you choose a no-fly mini-cruise you cut out the airport hassles that usually come with a holiday, which you don't want to deal with when holiday time is short.
-Although Southampton is the U.K.'s largest cruise port, many lines sail from other ports too, so it's possible to choose an on-the-doorstep departure.
+When you choose a no-fly mini-cruise you cut out the airport hassles that usually come with an overseas holiday, which you don't want to deal with when holiday time is short.
+Although Southampton is the UK's largest cruise port, many lines sail from other ports, too, so it's possible to choose an on-the-doorstep departure.
 For example, Fred.
-Olsen sails from Southampton, Dover, Liverpool, Newcastle, Harwich, Falmouth, London, Glasgow (Greenock), Edinburgh (Rosyth) and Belfast; CMV also sails from Tilbury, Essex.
+Olsen sails from a mix of Southampton, Dover, Liverpool, Newcastle, Glasgow (Greenock), Edinburgh (Rosyth) and Belfast and Saga Cruises sails from Dover and Ambassador Cruise Line sails from Tilbury, Essex.

 If you've only got the time and money for a short break, a cruise allows you to cram as much as possible into what time you have available.
 Instead of trekking across a city to find the best bars and restaurants, you'll have them just steps from your cabin door.
-The bigger ships have other attractions, with everything from waterparks, cinemas, rock climbing walls, sky diving, ziplines and more.
-On some Royal Caribbean ships you can surf, skydive or ice skate, then stroll back to your cabin for a quick change before heading out to dinner and a West End show -- with no worries about getting a taxi at the end of the night.
+The bigger ships have other attractions, with everything from waterparks, cinemas, rock climbing walls, skydiving, ziplines and more.
+On Royal Caribbean's UK-based Anthem of the Seas ships you can surf, skydive or ice skate, then stroll back to your cabin for a quick change before heading out to dinner and a West End show -- with no worries about getting a taxi at the end of the night.

 If you've got a group holiday like a hen party or a birthday celebration to plan, a themed mini-cruise will take all the hassle out of the organisation.
 Christmas market cruises are popular, combining shopping with festive fun.
 Choose from a long list of possible destinations including Dublin, Antwerp, Amsterdam, Bruges and Hamburg.

-For those who like holidays to last as long as possible, adding a mini-cruise onto the end of a break can make a getaway extra special.
+For those who like holidays to last as long as possible, adding a mini-cruise to the end of a break can make a getaway extra special.
 Wherever you jet off to, tagging on a cruise is usually easy and will add a whole new element to your experience.
 Many travel agents and cruise lines offer cruise and stay options, where they'll organise the package for you.
-Two nights in Barcelona followed by a five night cruise around the Mediterranean on Disney Magic might be a front-runner for families with young children.
-Or maybe you fancy adding a Caribbean cruise onto a long haul escape?
+Two nights in Barcelona followed by a five-night cruise around the Mediterranean on Disney Magic might be a front-runner for families with young children.
+Or maybe you fancy adding a Caribbean cruise onto a long-haul escape?
 Royal Caribbean and Carnival Cruises have lots of three or four-night island-hop cruises to choose from.